juandaco/apiSampleJava/doc/INSTRUCTIONS.md

         kubectl get svc -A | grep LoadBalancer
         ```

-    - Configure the DNS with CNAME or A records to point to Jenkins installation
+    - Configure the DNS with CNAME or A records to point to Jenkins installation.

 1. Get credentials for Jenkins admin user from deployment script output or running:
     ```bash